Sir Apirana Ngata (1874 - 1950)

 There are a number of websites that are great for information about New Zealand people and history.

-NZHistory is, like Te Ara, a site that focuses on New Zealand's culture and past.
+NZHistory like Te Ara is a site that focuses on New Zealand's culture and past.
 It is easy to read and has links to other resources.

-- You could try the same keywords you used in your Te Ara search.
+- Use the same keywords you used in your Te Ara search.

 - Results are grouped in themes on the right hand side.

 - Scroll down the page and select Apirara Ngata 1874-1950.

 - Remember to explore the other links for more information.